TheMulQuaBio/TMQB/_sources/Stats-Intro.md

-# Introduction to this section
+# Basic Data Science and Statistics: Introduction

-This section of TheMulQuaBio course builds on the computing component, introducing you to statistical analyses of data.
-You will learn statistics in a hands-on on way using the programming language R, interspersed with lectures on statistical concepts.
+This section builds on the computing component, introducing you to basic Data Science including visualization and statistical analyses of data.

+You will learn statistics in a hands-on on way, interspersed with lectures on statistical concepts.

 ```{note}
 The chapters in this Section assume that you have already worked through at least the basic sections of the [R Chapter](./notebooks/07-R.ipynb) of these notes.